-Of the 25 applications submitted, 16 have been recommended by CalOES for full FEMA funding, six are still in the CalOES review process, one has been waitlisted, which is akin to being put on hold until additional funds become available, and two have been approved by FEMA.
+Of the 28 applications submitted, 13 have been recommended by CalOES for full FEMA funding, nine are still in the CalOES review process, one has been waitlisted, which is akin to being put on hold until additional funds become available, and five have been approved by FEMA.

+The five approved HMGP Fire Grants are:

+- 1. On August 28, 2019, FEMA approved and issued Hazard Mitigation Grant Program (HMGP) funds for the Transportation and Public Works Department Generator Installation at Road Maintenance Yard.
+The total eligible costs are \$248,988 with a 75 percent federal share or \$186,741. - 2.
+On August 15, 2019, FEMA approved and issued Hazard Mitigation Grant Program (HMGP) funds for Permit Sonoma for the Sonoma County Operational Area Multi-Jurisdictional Local Hazard Mitigation Plan (LHMP) Update.
+The total eligible costs are \$333,333 with a 75 percent federal share or \$250,000. - 3.
+On August 15, 2019, FEMA approved and issued Hazard Mitigation Grant Program (HMGP) funds for Permit Sonoma for the County Community Wildfire Protection Plan Update.
+The total eligible costs are \$150,000 with a 75 percent federal share or \$112,500. - 4.
 On June 24, 2019, FEMA approved and issued Hazard Mitigation Grant Program (HMGP) funds for the Sonoma County Water Agency Ely Booster Station Structural Retrofit.
-The total eligible costs are \$3,075,823 with a 75 percent federal share or \$2,306,867.
+The total eligible costs are \$3,075,823 with a 75 percent federal share or \$2,306,867. - 5.
 On September 27, 2018, FEMA approved and issued Hazard Mitigation Grant Program (HMGP) funds for the Sonoma County Water Agency Russian River County Sanitation District Secondary Treatment Clarifiers Seismic Rehabilitation and Retrofit.
 The total eligible costs are \$2,984,536 with a 75 percent federal share or \$2,238,402.